April 29, 2025

 Source:

-3. Trim and cut your TikTok video
+3. Trim and cut your TikTok videos

 Take your TikTok video editing process to the next level by investing in a professional tool like Descript.
-You’ll be able to trim and cut videos right from the transcript, fix mistakes with an AI clone of your voice, and use templates to make sure your TikTok videos are the right size and orientation.
+You'll be able to trim and cut videos right from the transcript, fix mistakes with an AI clone of your voice, and use templates to make sure your TikTok videos are the right size and orientation.
+For technical specifics, the optimal TikTok video aspect ratio is 9:16 with a resolution of 1080x1920 pixels for best quality.

-4. Maintain a consistent style
+4. Maintain a consistent editing style

 Your videos should look consistent, so use similar filters, fonts, and transitions.
 If you use a vintage filter in one video, consider using it in others for consistency.
 It's a way to “own” that filter and make it yours.